openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 === ElementsKit Elementor addons ===
 Contributors: xpeedstudio, Ataurr, emranio
-Tags: Elementor addons, mega menu builder, widgets for elementor, header footer builder, Elementor widgets,elementor addon, Accordion tab, Elementor modules, page builder addons, addons
+Tags: Elementor addons, mega menu builder, widgets for Elementor, header footer builder, Elementor widgets, elementor addon, elements, widgets, Elementor modules, page builder addons, addons
 Requires at least: 5.0
-Tested up to: 6.3
+Tested up to: 6.4
 Requires PHP: 7.1
-Stable tag: 2.9.2
+Stable tag: 3.0.3
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Elementor Addons come with Header Footer Builder, Elementor Mega Menu Builder, Free Elementor addons Widgets, Elementor Templates Library Pricing table, Team member, testimonial Widgets, Etc under the hood.
-It has 85+ custom Elementor widgets to create any site on the fly.
+The Elementor Addons provides various premium and free Elementor addons.
+The modules include Header Footer Builder, Elementor Mega Menu Builder, Elementor Templates Library, etc., under one hood.
+It also has 85+ custom Elementor widgets to create any site on the fly, including Team member, Countdown Timer, Testimonial widget, and others.

 == Description ==

-**ElementsKit Elementor addons** is an ultimate and all-in-one addons for Elementor Page Builder.
+**ElementsKit Elementor addons** is an ultimate and all-in-one addons for [Elementor](https://elementor.com/) Page Builder.
 It includes the most comprehensive modules, such as **Header Footer Builder, Mega Menu Builder, Layout template Library**, etc. under the one hood.
-It has **85+ custom elementor widgets** such as an Advanced accordion, Pricing table, Team member, testimonial, Accordion, tab, Countdown Timer, etc. to create any site with ease.
-So, WordPress page and posts design is more flexible now.
+It has **85+ custom Elementor widgets** such as an Advanced accordion, Pricing table, Team member, testimonial, Accordion, tab, Countdown Timer, etc. to create any site with ease.
+So, the WordPress page and post design are more flexible now.
 This is the best addon for Elementor page builder.

 **Elementskit** has Exclusive features that blow your mind.
 Like our Mega Menu Builder, Header and Footer Builder layout library, **One Page Scroll, Sticky Content, and Parallax Effects, you will get tons of Premium features that you have never imagined in Elementor addons.**

-This Elementor addon has unique and powerful custom controls, such as Image Picker, Ajax Select2, Advanced Widgets, and many more.
+Moreover, this Elementor addon has unique and powerful custom controls, such as Image Picker, Ajax Select2, Advanced Widgets, and many more.
 Why do you need multiple Elementor addons?
 Where is everything under the one hood?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VhBl3dHT5SY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>